maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 ---
 ## Introduction

-Litewind is a component framework for Alpine and Tailwind.
+Litewind is a component framework for Alpine and TailwindCSS.

 Here is a short description from the Alpine homepage.